MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdfchildlist/nf-wdfchildlist-wdfchildlistupdateallchilddescriptionsaspresent.md

 ## -parameters

 ### -param ChildList [in]

 A handle to a child list object.

 ## -returns

 None.

 A system bug check occurs if the driver supplies an invalid object handle.

 ## -remarks

 The <b>WdfChildListUpdateAllChildDescriptionsAsPresent</b> method is available in version 1.0 and later versions of KMDF.

 For more information about child lists, see <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/dynamic-enumeration">Dynamic Enumeration</a>.

-The following code example informs the framework that all of the devices that a device list represents are plugged in and available.</p>